 Sorry - but this is not a duplicate - it's not even close to being a duplicate, since 11968 is just removing the symptom of being logged out by forcing IE8 into a certain mode.

 This one is about getting errors in HTML, CSS and JS fixed, that are the cause for these symptoms, which is something completely different, since it will force people to use more than just Firefox for development instead of ignoring over 50% of the web users and forcing their browser to accept the errors Firefox doesn't care about.

-#18 Updated by Maik Matthias over 9 years ago
+#18 Updated by Maik Matthias about 10 years ago

 I think, the problem isn´t fixed, but version 4.3.1 has now a workaround, which seem to help.
 I never got these logoffs with older versions (4.1x, 4.2.x).